BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/README.md

 colours.
 Three worked examples ship as references: `teukolsky.md`, `fastemriwaveforms.md` and `qnm.md`.

-To scaffold pages for every tool at once (front matter filled from `_data/tools.yml`, bodies left as `TODO` stubs), run:
+To scaffold pages for every tool at once (each with just its `name`, body left as a `TODO` stub), run:

 ```bash
 python scripts/scaffold_modules.py        # creates a stub for any tool missing one